-Causes Angular Cheilitis
+Angular Cheilitis Causes

 You’re more likely to get angular cheilitis if the corners of your mouth are moist a lot of the time.
 Repeated lip-smacking, drooling and thumb-sucking behaviors may contribute to excessive saliva buildup.
-That is why it is relatively common for children to experience angular cheilitis.

 Symptoms of Minor Angular Cheilitis

 When you suffer from minor angular cheilitis, the symptoms generally go unnoticed.
 This is how you can recognise the initial stage of this condition:

 - small blistering skin in the corners of the mouth.

 - stiffness in one or both corners of the mouth.

 - slight uneasiness in opening the mouth wide

 Mild angular cheilitis is the stage where everyone notices the angular cheilitis.
 Most people at this stage try to treat the angular cheilitis with chap stick.

 - noticeable uneasiness in one or either sides of your mouth while eating or opening the mouth wide.